 A further aspect of this is the central role of the mother as the centre of the extended family and the representative of tradition, and of the strong ties between mothers and daughters.

-One of the key points that Platt makes in relation to all this is that Michael Young and Peter Willmott really only drew on a limited amount of hard data to draw these conclusions.
+One of the key points that Platt makes concerning all this is that Michael Young and Peter Willmott drew on a relatively limited amount of hard data to draw these conclusions.
 Much of the material was impressionistic and descriptive.
 The material they drew from interviews and observation combined with their skills as writers created great colour and connected with many readers.
 In addition, inadequate attention was given to the economic forces that helped structure relations (especially when set against Dennis et. al.‘s classic study Coal is our Life which had appeared the year before).
 Local political organization was largely ignored, and ‘there was little real detail about gender relations, or behaviour within the home, and above all a surprising neglect of work’ (Day 2006: 61).
 One of the conclusions we can draw is that Young and Willmott fell into the trap of romanticizing Bethnal Green.
 Later studies by other researchers also contradicted key elements of their account – however this is not unusual.
 Things change over time, and studies of this sort are not cumulative (Crow and Allan 1994: 195).
 That said, one particular research programme and analysis undertaken by Jocelyn Cornwell in East London (1984) has thrown up a significant dimension.
 She found a contradiction between her respondents’ public and private accounts of community life.
-The latter reveal a more troubled and problematic view – of the lack of care for each other, the ‘turning of a blind eye’ to what was going on in neighbours’ homes etc. (Cornwell 1984: 44-7).
+The latter reveals a more troubled and problematic view – of the lack of care for each other, the ‘turning of a blind eye’ to what was going on in neighbours’ homes etc. (Cornwell 1984: 44-7).
 Michael Young and Peter Willmott, she argued, tended to draw from the public account and, as such, produced a ‘partial and one-sided’ account (1984: 24).

 Family and class in a London suburb

-Willmott and Young’s second major study focused on Woodford – a suburb with a much higher middle class presence – and compared the the nature of family and communal life with Bethnal Green (1960, 1967).
+Willmott and Young’s second major study focused on Woodford – a suburb with a much higher middle-class presence – and compared the nature of family and communal life with Bethnal Green (1960, 1967).
 It was based on over 1000 interviews and used observation, diaries and other forms of research to build their analysis.
 As they expected they found that kinship ties were much looser in Woodford:

 When a couple marry they set up a genuinely independent household; relatives’ homes are more often connected by occasional missions, not by the continuous back and forth which make two homes into one in Bethnal Green.
 Kinship matters less, friendship more.
 (Willmott and Young 1967: 108)